spatie/laravel-binary-uuid/README.md

 [![StyleCI](https://styleci.io/repos/110949385/shield?branch=master)](https://styleci.io/repos/110949385)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-binary-uuid.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-binary-uuid)

-This package adds support for optimised binary encoded UUIDs in a MySQL or SQLite database.
+There are some use case where you want to use uuids as a primary key in your database.
+Unfortunately using a regular uuid can be quite slow.

+This package solves that performance problems by storing a slightly tweaked binary version of the uuid.
+You can read more about this storing mechanism here: [http://mysqlserverteam.com/storing-uuid-values-in-mysql-tables/](http://mysqlserverteam.com/storing-uuid-values-in-mysql-tables/).

+ The package currently only supports MySQL and SQLite.

 ## Installation

-You can install the package via composer:
+You can install the package via Composer:

 ```bash
 composer require spatie/laravel-binary-uuid
 ```

 ## Usage

-Optimised UUIDs are stored as a binary encoded string in the database.
-Besides storing them as binary, some bits are also switched, allowing MySQL to better index them.
-You can read more about this storing mechanism here: [http://mysqlserverteam.com/storing-uuid-values-in-mysql-tables/](http://mysqlserverteam.com/storing-uuid-values-in-mysql-tables/).

-To let a model make use of these optimised UUIDs, you must add a `uuid` field as the primary field in the table.
+To let a model make use of optimised UUIDs, you must add a `uuid` field as the primary field in the table.

 ```php
 Schema::create('table_name', function (Blueprint $table) {